owlbarn/tutorial/book/slicing/README.md

     }
 ```

 So this algorithm basically says that for each row, we calculate its starting points in `x` and `y`, and then for each column, copy the element, and them move the cursors forward until the current row is finished.
 And then move the rows forward.
 If it becomes multiple dimension, we implement it with recursive algorithm.

+## Summary